The effective management of risk is integral to delivering our strategy

 Mitigation

-The Group’s Code of Conduct governs our interaction with all our stakeholders.
-In addition, the Executive Committee and the Board have regular and ongoing interaction with all of our stakeholders, with the support of external advisers.
+The Group’s Code of Conduct governs its interaction with all our stakeholders.
+In addition, the Executive Committee and the Board have regular and ongoing interaction with all of its stakeholders, with the support of external advisers.

 Commentary

 The Group has had considerable engagement with its largest shareholders during the year on a number of matters.
-In addition, the refinancing of the Group’s borrowing facility is testament to the support being received from the lending syndicate.
-Further information on how we engage with our stakeholders can be found in the Annual report.
+In addition, the refinancing of the Group’s borrowing facility is testament to the support being received from the Group’s lending syndicate.